pingidentity/pingidentity-devops-getting-started/docs/how-to/secureContainers.md

 * Create the group with provided group ID or 9999
 * Create the user with provided user ID or 9031
 * Strip ownership but for user:group
-* Stepdown from root to user
+* Step-down from root to user

 This pattern has the benefit of removing permissions from anything but the specified user.